-Select this choice to specify whether the serial number in the microprocessor is to be readable.
-You can also disable the microprocessor cache or set it to use the write-back or write-through method.
+Select this choice to disable the microprocessor cache or set it to use the write-back or write-through method.
 Write-back caching generally provides better system performance.

-- PCI Bus Control
+PCI Bus Control

 Select this choice to view and set interrupts for PCI devices and to configure the master-latency-timer value for the server.